 Since they are so secretive with their lives, they tend to get weary of issues with time.
 With few options available to relax their minds, INFJs end up exhausting themselves unless they change their view or find a midway between their expectations and reality.

-Jobs and Careers Paths of INFJ
+Jobs and Careers Paths for INFJ Personality Type

 These could be careers in creative industries or those that do not compromise their beliefs about humanity.